keithjgrant/sidecar-beta/src/pages/techniques/straining.md

 ## Double Straining
 When you prepare a drink with small bits (such as torn mint leaves), the methods above won’t strain them all out.
 For these drinks, you should place a regular strainer on your shaker and hold a *fine mesh strainer* above the glass.
 Pour the drink through both strainers.
 This is called double straining.

 Any drink with egg in it should also be double strained.
 This will catch any bits of the egg don’t fully incorporate during shaking.
+Some bartenders will double strain most shaken drinks, to filter out any small shards of ice and prevent them from further diluting the drink in the glass.